08 — What’s Next

 Polish Ideas

-I’ve been writing software for decades — different languages, different platforms, different scales.
+I have written software for decades — different languages, different platforms, different scales.
 I know how to design systems and architect software.
-What I don’t know is GBA memory maps, tile engines, and palette management.
-I grew up on Pokémon Blue, played the cards, and about a year ago got back into it through emulation on a small handheld — QOL FireRed hacks mostly.
-That’s what planted the seed for building something in this space.
-Claude filled the gap that would have taken me months of solo study to cross.
+GBA memory maps, tile engines, and palette management are another matter.
+I grew up on Pokémon Blue, played the cards, and about a year ago got back into it through emulation on a small handheld — QOL FireRed hacks.
+That planted the seed.
+Claude filled the gap that would have taken months of solo study to cross.

 Where I still had to drive: